g10drasingh/Gzip-File-Export-from-Folder---Excel/README.md

 3. In Power BI Desktop or Excel, go to the Power Query Editor.

-4. Click on "New Source" and select "Blank Query".
+4. Click on "New Source" / "Get Data" -> "Other Sources" and select "Blank Query".

 5. Copy the script provided in the `CSV_GZ_File_Reader.m` file in this repository.